MIT's E-Verify Process

 E-Verify is also a compliance requirement for all employees or student workers assigned to perform work on a federal contract which includes a Federal Acquisition Regulation (FAR) clause.

-Contact MIT about E-Verify
+Contact MIT About E-Verify

 Find details on the E-Verify process below.
 If you still need help after reading the information provided on this page, contact the Atlas Service Center.
 Do not contact Human Resources.